 TMS Therapy is recommended for 4 to 6 weeks based on how quickly a patient’s mood improves and remains stable.
 Not uncommonly, patients begin to experience results within the first two weeks.

-Neuronetics, the company that developed Neurostar Therapy, recognizes the importance of patient access to NeuroStar TMS Therapy.
 TMS Therapy is widely covered at this time; however some insurance companies have issued coverage policies, and many are covering the treatments, by exception, on a case-by-case basis.
-Most insurance companies will cover the cost of the initial consultation with a NeuroStar TMS Therapy doctor to see if this treatment is right for you.
+Most insurance companies will cover the cost of the initial consultation with a TMS Therapy doctor to see if this treatment is right for you.

-We encourage you to consult with your insurance company regarding their willingness to cover NeuroStar TMS Therapy for you.
+We encourage you to consult with your insurance company regarding their willingness to cover TMS Therapy for you.
 To help with this process, we have a team devoted to providing general support regarding the reimbursement process.
+Learn more about our Insurance Coverage options.

 The two procedures are very different.
 While both are effective in the treatment of depression, there are many differences in safety and tolerability.
 During the TMS Therapy procedure, patients sit in a chair and are awake and alert throughout the entire 37-minute procedure – no sedation is used with TMS Therapy.
 Patients can transport themselves to and from treatment.
 In over 10,000 active treatments with TMS Therapy in clinical trials, no seizures were observed.
 TMS Therapy was also shown to have no negative effects on memory function in these studies.